Authored by the expert who managed and guided the team behind the Italy Property Pack

 Does a property price drop look likely in Umbria as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Umbria over the next 12 months appears low, as the region's already modest price levels and stable transaction volumes do not suggest an imminent correction.
+As of 2026, the risk of a meaningful property price decline in Umbria over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Umbria.